ipfs-inactive/blog/content/post/107-nix-ipfs-milestone-1.md

 The big problem with this is that if the URL becomes inaccessible or the data downloaded is non-deterministic (e.g. due to some metadata), this build step will fail — in other words, we are facing the exact same problems around linkrot IPFS is trying to solve with the web in general!
-The IPFS solution is the right one — we shouldn’t be relying on the location at which some source code was originally uploaded at.
+The IPFS solution is the right one — we shouldn’t be relying on the _location_ at which some source code was originally uploaded.
 And we’re already identifying source code by content addresses, so IPFS solution isn’t even a huge leap from our existing tooling and community practices.

 Yes, we can already pin and cache the results of those fixed-output build steps just as we do with regular build steps, but we’re stuck with our own cache of source code completely independent from what upstream offers.